 I also visited the southeast a few weeks before elections, which allowed me to view some interesting tactics used, especially by the incumbent AKP, in appropriating local cultures, and even languages in their campaign materials.

-Sanliurfa, more popularly known by its former name, Urfa, culturally has an Arab flavor (hopefully that isn’t a controversial comment), being very close to the Syrian border.
+Sanliurfa, also known by its former name, Urfa is close to the Syrian border.
 This poster initially shocked me:

-Alongside a building you see this advertisement for Erdogan’s upcoming visit to Urfa the following day, though it is quite different than the one seen in Kirikkale (Though those advertisements were standard in each city he visited, including in Urfa).
+Alongside a building you see this advertisement for Erdogan’s upcoming visit to Urfa the following day, though it is quite different than the one seen in Kirikkale (Though those advertisements were standard in each city he visited, including in Urfa, further right in image above).
 In the image, Erdogan ‘wears’ clearly photo-shopped traditional dress from the region, mimicking the garb of agriculturalists in the region.
 What’s the purpose of this?

 Side note: This image being an important exception, I’ve been struck by what feels like an evolution in the images of Erdogan being used by the AKP.
 Increasingly, they seem to be modeled on the distinguished and ubiquitous images of Ataturk which define the country’s political visual imagining, especially in details like lighting, poses, and clothing.
 Many were disturbed and angered by the banners hung at the opening of the Marmaray in Istanbul on the country’s 90th birthday, when two color images of Erdogan and President Abdullah Gul hung alongside a black and white image of Ataturk.
 Some viewed this as both arrogant and disrespectful.
 I also consider this in light of a slogan prominently featured on AKP banners in my city, which say: “Ready for 2024!,” the implication being that the AKP (and possibly Erdogan himself) will continue to lead until Turkey’s centennial.
 Just observations….

 After Urfa, we went to Diyarbakir, which is the largest Kurdish city in Turkey.
 I don’t have space here to really delve into the history of Kurdish-Turkish Republic relations, especially the history of language legality.
 However, for now I can just say that the use of Kurdish language in Turkey is still a very controversial issue, though it is now legal.
 Below are some images of political campaigning in Diyarbakir.
-Diyarbakir was and is the only place thus far where I’ve seen advertisements for Kurdish political parties in Turkey (more a consequence of the areas to which I’ve traveled than anything else.)
+Diyarbakir was and is the only place thus far where I’ve seen advertisements for Kurdish political parties in Turkey so far.

 As mentioned above, there were massive protests across the country following the death of Berkin Elvan, but not in Kirikkale.
-A small gathering was organized in Kirikkale by a teachers’ union, and I went along with a friend to observe, and in solidarity with those mourning.
+A small gathering was organized in Kirikkale by a teachers’ union.
 This gathering was in the same city square as where President Erdogan spoke, directly across from the police station, but unlike other gatherings across the country, there was virtually no police presence, and no disruption of the proceedings.

 A week before the elections the head of the CHP came to Kirikkale, a choice I found interesting given the relative lack of support for the traditionally Kemalist party here.
 Here’s a shot of Bulvar Parki (incidentally which runs adjacent to Ataturk Bulvari [Boulevard]), maybe two blocks from my house, completely decked out in CHP flags.